 get the most out of the DP’s diversity in terms of mutual support and exchange, a broad social science understanding, and the proficiency to transfer specialized knowledge to different target audiences.

 The training of the GIGA Doctoral Programme comprises high-quality courses taught by in-house specialists as well as experts from around the world.
-It consists of core social science modules that are relevant for all doctoral researchers' projects.
-The modules include an application to the practices at the GIGA in form of concrete examples from GIGA research.
-Soft skills seminars complement the training.
-In addition, doctoral researchers take methods courses at their universities according to their individual profiles and specialisations or participate in other external courses, such as summer or winter schools.
+It consists of core social science modules that are relevant for all Doctoral Researchers' projects.
+The modules are complemented by sessions on concrete examples from GIGA research.
+Soft skills seminars round off the training.
+In addition, Doctoral Researchers take methods courses at their universities according to their individual profiles and specialisations or participate in other external courses, such as summer or winter schools.
 All courses fulfil ECTS standards in accordance with the degree regulations of our partner universities.